Mother of two daughters and grandmother of seven, I strive to achieve an optimum level of health and happiness. Life is all about balance

 The Leaching of Stainless Steel Cookware Shocked Me

-Stainless steel pots and pans are one of the most popular forms of cookware in America, but they are also formed from a compound that may leach chromium, lead, nickel, and iron into the food that we eat.
+Stainless steel pots and pans are one of the most popular forms of cookware in America, but they are also formed from a compound that can leach chromium, lead, nickel, and iron into the food that is prepared in them.

-It is estimated that a safe daily human intake of chromium is between 50 to 200 micrograms a day.
-Eating just one meal prepared in stainless steel cookware may cause a person to ingest approximately 45 micrograms of chromium.
+It is estimated that a safe daily human intake of chromium is between 50 to 200 mgs a day.
+Eating just one meal prepared in stainless steel cookware may cause a person to ingest approximately 45 mgs of chromium.

 Once again, the age of our cookware and company of origin must be taken into account as to the degree of possible contamination that may be in the product.
+I also suggest boiling water in new steel cookware a couple times before you utilize the product in your kitchen.
 You will probably not have to be concerned with the degree of iron that you absorb from this cookware.
 Iron is an element that our bodies require and the amount leached from stainless steel cookware is generally extremely low.

 You can read more on the Canadian government's page about leeching, safety, and alternatives.